maksimKorzh/chesskelet-js/README.md

 # Original project (Guinness world record holder)
 http://borialabs.free.nf/chesskelet/<br>
-Special thanks to Alex Garcia for helping me with this port!
+Special thanks to Alex Garcia, the author of the original project, for helping me with this port!

 # How to play
 Enter moves from keyboard, e.g. "e2e4"<br>